-- Use of trained labor for quality control of reoccurring structural flaws
+- Use of trained labor for quality control of recurring structural flaws

 How Does Dynamo Integration Improve BIM Workflow Efficiency?

-- Through a special visual programming feature, Dynamo makes it possible to rotate columns.
+- Through a special visual programming feature, Dynamo allows the rotation of columns.
 Running this script helps with the simultaneous processing of all identical columns.

 - The report can be exported into Excel with headers, and the graph picture includes all elements of a given category, providing for parameter reporting.

 - Users can join many columns together using the Dynamo graph in Revit by using criteria like splice offsets, elevations, column levels, and other Revit capabilities.
-This graph can be used by QA/QC teams to confirm the span-to-depth proportion for structural design.
+QA/QC teams can use this graph to confirm the span-to-depth proportion for structural design.

 - Accessing a user-defined Excel file and setting a collection of views allows you to build new sheets.
 Using automated scripts, text can be transformed from lower to upper case or vice versa.

-Revit is a fantastic tool for designers and engineers to use to generate accurate and information-rich BIM models, but its integration with Dynamo expands its capabilities.
+Revit is a fantastic tool for designers and engineers to use to generate accurate, information-rich BIM models, but its integration with Dynamo expands its capabilities.
 Efficiency improvements in construction are made possible through analysis-based parametric modeling, reduced workflows, and Dynamo’s generative design capabilities.
 Dynamo explores numerous design possibilities without having to develop them manually.
-It automates BIM, which saves time, decreases human error, and provides quality control tools.
+It automates building information modeling services, which saves time, decreases human error, and provides quality control tools.

-Architectural and engineering businesses are increasingly using Revit Dynamo to speed up operations and processes.
+Architectural and engineering businesses increasingly use Revit Dynamo to speed up operations and processes.
 Integrating Dynamo with BIM speeds up repetitive project processes and increases coordination and communication.
 In addition, Dynamo validates designs by automating analysis and developing efficient techniques in less time than other applications.